AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46869-configurable-products-not-updating-using-rest-api.md

 <u>Actual results</u>:

-`option_value` is not getting updated, so when the order is placed, it has the old size value.
+`option_value` is not updated, so when the order is placed, it has the old size value.

 ## Apply the patch